JakubBuk/RecordGuitar/docs/recording/index.md

 ## **Software used**

-The following section is based on specific recording guitar software.
+The following section is based on specific guitar recording software.
+There are many different options, both paid and freeware.

 * Amplitube 4 is used to demonstrate how to use a VST-plug in.
 * Studio One 5 is used as an example of a DAW.